White blood cell

-These cells include the lymphocytes, macrophages, monocytes and granulocytes.
-Elevated counts of white blood corpuscles or cells indicate inflammation or infection.
-In adult humans, the normal range is 4500 to 11 000 per mm3.
+White blood cells include lymphocytes, granulocytes, monocytes, mast cells, macrophages and dendritic cells.
+Elevated counts of white blood cells indicate inflammation or infection.
+In adult humans, the normal range of white blood cell counts is 4500 to 11 000 per mm3.